Omar Bradley: Battle of the Bulge

+High ranking officers discuss the situation near Wiltz, Luxembourg, November 1944.
+From left to right: Major General John W. Leonard, Major General Troy H. Middleton, Lieutenant General Bradley, and General Eisenhower.

 Bradley's command took the initial brunt of what would become the Battle of the Bulge.
 For logistical and command reasons, General Eisenhower decided to place Bradley's First and Ninth Armies under the temporary command of Field Marshal Montgomery's 21st Army Group on the northern flank of the Bulge.
 Bradley was incensed, and began shouting at Eisenhower: "By God, Ike, I cannot be responsible to the American people if you do this.
 I resign."
-Eisenhower turned red, took a breath and replied evenly, "Brad, I—not you—am responsible to the American people.
+Eisenhower turned red, took a breath, and replied evenly, "Brad, I—not you—am responsible to the American people.
 Your resignation therefore means absolutely nothing."
 Bradley paused, made one more protest, then fell silent as Eisenhower concluded, "Well, Brad, those are my orders."

 At least one historian has attributed Eisenhower's support for Bradley's subsequent promotion to (temporary) four-star general (March 1945, not made permanent until January 1949) to, in part, a desire to compensate him for the way in which he had been sidelined during the Battle of the Bulge.
 Others point out that both Secretary of War Stimson and General Eisenhower had desired to reward General Patton with a fourth star for his string of accomplishments in 1944, but that Eisenhower could not promote Patton over Bradley, Devers, and other senior commanders without upsetting the chain of command (as Bradley commanded these people in the theater).
 A more likely explanation is that as Bradley commanded an Army Group and was the immediate subordinate of Eisenhower, who was promoted to five star rank on 20 December 1944, it was only appropriate that he should hold the next lower rank.